gprMax/gprMax/docs/source/gprmodelling.rst

 By assigning appropriate constitutive parameters to the locations of the electromagnetic field components complex shaped targets can be included easily in the models.
 However, objects with curved boundaries are represented using a staircase approximation.

 gprMax is fundamentally based on solving Maxwell's equations in 3D using the FDTD method - transverse electromagnetic (TEM) mode.
-However, it can also be used to carry out simulations in 2D transverse magnetic (TM) mode.
-This is achieved through specifying a single cell slice of the domain, i.e. one of the dimensions of the domain is equal to the spatial discretisation.
-It this mode the electric and magnetic field components on the two faces of single cell slice in the invariant direction are set to zero.
-This is shown in :numref:`yeecell2DTMz` for the TMz mode.
+However, it can also be used to carry out simulations in 2D using the transverse magnetic (TM) mode.
+This is achieved through specifying a single cell slice of the domain, i.e. one dimension of the domain must be equal to the spatial discretization in that direction.
+When this occurs the electric and magnetic field components on the two faces of single cell slice in the invariant direction are set to zero.
+This is illustrated for the 2D TMz case in :numref:`yeecell2DTMz`.

 .. _yeecell2DTMz: